 (1) Recreational fires and ceremonial fires, for which a fire is appropriate.

-(2) Barbecue equipment used in connection with any residence
+(2) Barbecue equipment used in connection with any residence.

-(3) Fires set or permitted by any public agency when such fire is set or permitted in the performance of its official duty for the purpose of weed abatement, prevention or elimination of a fire hazard, or a hazard to public health or safety, or for instruction of employees in the methods of fire fighting, which in the opinion of the public agency is necessary. .
+(3) Fires set or permitted by any public agency when such fire is set or permitted in the performance of its official duty for the purpose of weed abatement, prevention or elimination of a fire hazard, or a hazard to public health or safety, or for instruction of employees in the methods of fire fighting, which in the opinion of the public agency is necessary.
+Every effort will be made by the public agency to conduct this burning during good smoke dispersal conditions and specifically avoiding periods during Air Pollution Advisories.
+The agency will adjust its schedule for setting such fires for better smoke dispersal if necessary.
 Open burning fires otherwise exempt from the requirements of this division are still subject to the requirements and prohibitions of local jurisdictions and the State Fire Marshall.

 (4) Agricultural open burning pursuant to ORS 468A.020.
 Agricultural open burning is still subject to the requirements and prohibitions of local jurisdictions and the State Fire Marshal.